cho2/eos-icons/README.md

 https://developer.apple.com/xcode/

-- Linux
+- On Linux

 ```
 sudo apt-get install fontforge ttfautohint
 ```

-### Design and add your SVG icons
+## Design and add your SVG icons

 Add your icons into the `svg/` folder.
-All our icons have been designed with Illustrator, but designing with any tool like Inkscape will work just fine, just make sure the exported SVG code is as clean as possible.
+All our icons have been designed with Illustrator, but designing with any tool like Inkscape will work just fine, just make sure to export the SVG code is as clean as possible.

-Please have a look at [our guidelines](https://gitlab.com/SUSE-UIUX/eos-icons/-/wikis/home#designing-new-icons-for-eos-icons) on how to design icons.
+Have a look at [our guidelines](https://gitlab.com/SUSE-UIUX/eos-icons/-/wikis/home#designing-new-icons-for-eos-icons) on how to design icons.

 SVG file names with more than one word in it should not have a minus character separating the words (e.g.: some-name.svg), instead, use an underscore (e.g.: some_name.svg).
 The use of spaces in the filename also creates conflicts in the resulting iconic font.

-Then all you need to do, is run
+Once you have the svg ready sinde the `svg/` folder, all you need to do, is run

 ```
 grunt
 ```

 This will build the assets under the `dist/` folder.
+Open the demo file in `dist/demo.html` to see the results.

 We recommended sizes MD icons use: 18, 24, 36, and 48 pixels, plus 16px which is our minimum allowed size at EOS Design System.